jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 "Details": "Corticosteroids are potent anti-inflammatories, but take time to work.
 With <i>consistent daily use over weeks</i>, they reduce swelling and inflammation.
 Most commonly, a nasal spray is used.
 Sometimes, a sinus rinse with steroids is used instead to better reach the sinuses.<br><br>Because these are only applied to the surface of your tissues and are not swallowed, extremely little steroid makes in into your blood.
 This is <b>not</b> the same steroid that bodybuilders would use!", "Examples": "Omnaris, Nasonex"
 },
-{ "Treatment": "Antibiotics", "Details": "Used if there is an acute flare with suspected infection.", "Examples": "Clavulin for 10 days"}
+{ "Treatment": "Antibiotics", "Details": "Used if there is an acute flare with suspected infection.", "Examples": "Amoxicillin-clavulanate for 10 days.
+Moxifloxacin is an alternative for those with true penicillin allergies."}
 ]
 {% end %}